RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

   private

-  # without calling content, the view component will never call the block, so @column remains emtpy
+  # By calling content, we ensure that the view component calls the block, and @columns get populated
   def before_render
     content
   end